Skip to content

 1. Select B/G (2.4 GHz) for Channel.

-1. Under Security, select WPA & WPA2 Personal.
+1. For Security, select WPA & WPA2 Personal.

-1. Under “Password”, enter the password for the hotspot.
+1. Enter the hotspot password under Password.
 Remember it!

 1. Now we can close the program.
-To do this, select OK at the bottom.
+Go down to OK.

-1. Now we will set the connection priorities for the Wi-Fi and hotspot connections.
-This means that the Raspberry Pi will first attempt to connect to the known Wi-Fi network.
-Only if no connection is possible will it automatically create its own hotspot so that a connection to the device can still be established.
-First, we need to navigate to the correct folder using the cd command.
+1. Now set the connection priorities for Wi-Fi and hotspot connection.
+This way the Raspberry Pi will try to connect to the known Wi-Fi network first.
+Only if no connection is possible, it will automatically create its own hotspot so that a connection to the device can still be made.
+First we need to navigate to the correct folder with the cd command.

 cd /etc/NetworkManager/system-connections